BenaroyaResearch/primary_T_MPRA/README.md

  ### 20240914_tf_columns_mpra_merge.Rmd

-After creating TF data, create the columns which are used in MPRA merge.
+After creating the TF data in the previous .Rmd, this .Rmd created the columns which are used in MPRA merge.
+This .Rmd incorporates data two TF binding site programs, motifbreakR and Ananastra.

 ### 20240914_UK_biobank_finemapping_enrichment.Rmd

-This Rmd contains the enrichments for emVars in UKBB fine-mapping data.
+This Rmd contains the enrichments for MPRA emVars for variants fine-mapped in UK BioBank (UKBB) fine-mapping data.
+The steps to this analysis include:

+Import the UKBB data and merge with MPRA data.

+Create a table with MPRA variants and the UKBB data for the paper.

+Create the enrichment plots for MPRA emVars in UKBB data.

 ### 20240913_mpra_supplementary_tables.Rmd